an essay by Ken Wear, posted Sept. 2000

 educational resources.

-to be a concern.
-As should efficiency in the use of instructional resources, including the
+ought to be a concern.
+As should efficiency in the use of instructional resources,

-instructor's time and effort.
-To my mind efficiency in application of instructor resources
+including the instructor's time and effort.
+Efficiency in application of

-requires student assignment on the basis of past mastery and proficiency; willy nilly
+instructor resources requires student assignment on the basis of past mastery and

-click here).
-I suggest that giftedness deserves special attention; for a
+their programs warrant discussion.)
+I suggest that giftedness deserves special attention;

 experience, which forms a backdrop for these comments, is found by

-organizing the sequence of instructional units, hence classrooms and the school, to foster
+for organizing the sequence of instructional units, hence classrooms and the school, to

 You can return here using the BACK button.)